sonocotta/raspberry-media-center/README.md

 ![DSC_0081](https://github.com/user-attachments/assets/be6897be-4f40-46ab-b77b-3659a681ff39)

-Raspberry Pi Media Center Hats are cost-effective versions of the above devices, sharing the same DACs and similar schematics, but being able to pair with any Raspberry Pi boards.
+Raspberry Pi Media Center Hats are cost-effective versions of the above devices, sharing the same DACs and similar schematics but being able to pair with any Raspberry Pi boards.

 ## Table of Contents